AlisAquilae/Academia/content/Notes/Lecture Notes/Advanced Hydrological Systems Analysis/AHSA Lecture 7.md

 ## Gradient direction
 This computes a gradient of the objective function in the downward direction.
 The gradient is negative, because we are looking for a minimum.
 It is just the direction, not a point.
 It points towards lower values, meaning your next step should be in that direction.

 Can we calculate the gradient for our objective function?
 To calculate, we need a vector of 2 partial derivatives.
 Whether this works depends on the objective function.
-Mean absolute error is very difficult to differentiate, for example, and therefore more difficult to work with

-Similarly, KGE is also ver
+Mean absolute error is very difficult to differentiate, for example, and therefore more difficult to work with.
+Similarly, KGE is also very difficult to differentiate.
+Sum of squares, for example, is easier, and is therefore used more often for this kind of thing.

+The change of the model with respect to the parameter is called the sensitivity.
+We can calculate the gradient numerically, or through the residuals and the model sensitivity.

+The next problem is that we know the direction, but we don't know the step size, i.e. how far to go.

+## Minimisation using gradient size
+The gradient size should be proportional to your step size, and vice versa.
+If you have a high, steep slope of your response surface.
+If the gradient is high, you can go further and your step size can be long.
+If the gradient is small, or flat, the step-size should be smaller.